What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 - You can claim back SSP here

-5. Support for businesses through the Coronavirus Job Retention Scheme
+3. Support for businesses through the Coronavirus Job Retention Scheme (furlough)

 Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.

 All UK businesses are eligible.
-On 15th April it was announced that the Scheme was being extended to those employees who were on the employer’s PAYE payroll as of 19 March 2020 (changed from 28th February).
+The original scheme was for those employees who were on the employer’s PAYE payroll as of 19 March 2020 (changed from 28th February).

 The HMRC can also take criminal action in cases of fraudaulent use of the scheme by Employers.
 They are encouraging employees to tell them if they believe their employer is defrauding the HMRC under the furlough scheme via its online portal.